Characterizing the velocity anisotropy of the Milky Way's stellar halo: Discussion

 As for K giants, RRL stars trace a higher anisotropy profile compared to BHB stars. \cite{Liu2022} claim that this is related to the difference in the metallicity.
-However, there are still differences in the estimated $\beta$ when comparing the profiles in the same metallicity range.
-Contrary to the observed here, their more metal-rich subset ($\rm [Fe/H] > -1.7$) does not present an abrupt drop.
-Our BHB stars with [Fe/H] $> -1.7$ do not go higher than $\beta = 0.8$, as in \cite{Liu2022}, neither stars with $-2 < \rm [Fe/H] < -1.7$ surpass $\beta = 0.6$.
+However, there are still differences in the estimated $\beta$ when comparing the profiles in a similar metallicity range.
+Contrary to the observed here, their more metal-rich subset ($\rm [Fe/H] > -1.7$) does not present an abrupt drop in the outer halo.
+Our BHB stars with $-2.1 < \rm [Fe/H] < -1.8$ do not surpass $\beta = 0.6$ as in \cite{Liu2022} for $-2.0 < \rm [Fe/H] < -1.7$.
 This is also true both for the complete sample and when only Sgr stream and GSE are removed.

-Here, dividing the sample of BHB stars by color, we note differences in anisotropy that resembles the difference with stellar types, with younger BHB stars being more radially biased ($\beta_s \sim 0.5$/$\beta \sim 0.7$) compared to older BHB stars ($\beta_s \sim 0.4$/$\beta \sim 0.6$).
+Here, dividing the sample of BHB stars by color, we note differences in anisotropy that resembles the difference with stellar types, with younger BHB stars being more radially biased ($\beta_s \approx 0.44$) compared to older BHB stars ($\beta_s \approx 0.30$).
 This could point to the influence of dynamical mechanisms circularizing the orbits, making older stellar populations become more isotropic, as suggested by \cite{He2024} or to a different origin.
 To check if both subsets originate from a mixture of structures and become kinematically distinct due to dynamical interactions, or if one comes from an in-situ component originally more isotropic, requires chemical information for these stars.